Antoine Bonfanti: Biography

-In 1958, he began working with most of directors “ who counted during a period which counted and who fit, more or less, the Nouvelle vague movement”.
-He becomes acquainted with them at the SIMO - auditorium at Boulogne-Billancourt where he admired and learned lots with Jean Neny, the great inventor of many techniques of dubbing and mixing in auditoriums.

-When the film is shooting on location, he looks for other microphones, makes wind covers (bonnettes) for little booms for documentary; and later, he will spend a lot of time creating a model of square boom.

-In 1962, he makes the sound, with Pierre Lhomme as cameraman, for the now mythical “Le joli mai”, film by Chris Marker.
-He is part of SLON, which late becomes ISKRA (whose he is manager for some years).
-He is part also of the Medvedkine groups: it's the extraordinary adventure with the workers from Rhodiaceta in Besançon in 1967, and those of Peugeot factories in Sochaux in 1968.

-Also in 1962, he begins teaching several times a year at l’INSAS in Brussels until the mid eighties.
+Also in 1962, he begins teaching several times a year at l'INSAS in Brussels until the mid eighties.

-He took a keen interest by Cuba in 1963 during the filming of the documentary of Claude Otzenberger “Fidel si, Fidel no” (“Cuba 63”).
+He took a keen interest by Cuba in 1963 during the filming of the documentary of Claude Otzenberger "Fidel si, Fidel no" ("Cuba 63").
 He donated then to the ICAIC his favorite appliances (Nagra III and his fetish micro Beyerdynamic M 160).
-For him “Cuba is the discovery of a single application of a socialist concept, but the Cubans, remarkable people, don't deserve what they were to endure afterwards”.
-He is rebelling constantly against l’embargo (called blocus in Cuba) that U.S.A. established in 1962, and still applied.
+For him "Cuba is the discovery of a single application of a socialist concept, but the Cubans, remarkable people, don't deserve what they were to endure afterwards".
+He is rebelling constantly against l'embargo (called blocus in Cuba) that U.S.A. established in 1962, and still applied.

-En 1989, he began teaching at EICTV, each year until February 1999.
+In 1989, he began teaching at EICTV, each year until February 1999.